 How did you bring your brand to life in a physical space?

-Did you notice an increase in online visits?
+Did you notice an increase in online visits or a chance to grow ecommrece business?
 What did you do to encourage this?

 Yes!
 We had on average a 30% increase in visits to our website during our pop-up.
 They were also great from a PR perspective and there was lots of social activity.
 We encouraged everyone to share pictures from events with our hashtag #FuelledbyTribe.

-What were the main ways that the pop-up helped grow your ecommerce business?
+What were the main ways that the pop-up helped grow your ecommerce sales?

 The main benefit was awareness.
 Direct acquisitions are difficult to track, but we certainly saw a large uptick in sign-ups during the periods we were there.
 All our events sold out and social media engagement rose dramatically – there was a 50% daily increase in the use of #FuelledbyTribe.